 The mule deer population at Hanford is estimated at several hundred animals and appears stable even in the absence of onsite hunting.
-Coyote predation on fawns is believed to be an important factor that maintains a stable deer population [29].
+Coyote predation on fawns is believed to be an important factor that maintains the stable deer population (Steigers and Flinders 1980).